pelavarre/less-beeps/easter-eggs.md

 Three

-    --egg=leaper  # for tap to move cursor, especially the ⌥ option/alt click
     --egg=native  # loops your Keyboard to Screen with no friendly distortions --egg=sigint  # for ⌃C ⌃Z ⌃\ to work (and for ⌃J to write like ⌃M ⌃J)